drivendataorg/zamba/docs/docs/models/species-detection.md

   </tr>
 </table>

-The most recent release of models trained took around 2-3 days to train on a single GPU machine on approximately 14,000 1-minute long videos (for the African species), and around 13,000 videos for the European species.
+The most recent release of trained models took around 2-3 days to train on a single GPU machine on approximately 14,000 1-minute long videos for the African species, and around 13,000 videos for the European species.
 These models will be updated in the future, and you can always check the [changelog](../../changelog) to see if there have been updates.

 ### Default configuration